kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/08-user-accounts-and-auth/06a-password-reset-flow.md

 * That is where `crypto` comes in
 * It is built right into `Node.js`
 * Enables us to get **crytographically secure random strings**
-* This module is built into `Node.js` - You don't have to install in
+* This module is built into `Node.js` - You don't have to install it
     - `crypto.randomBytes(20).toString('hex')`

 ### Import crypt